stefanpetschinka/ai-visibility-evidence-model/README.md

 Each factor additionally carries its mechanism type.
 A gate is a binary precondition, a driver influences outcomes gradually, and hygiene reduces errors or ambiguity.
 Mechanism type and evidence grade are separate dimensions: a factor can be a hard gate on weak empirical evidence, or a soft driver on strong evidence.
 The hygiene label does not mean that a factor creates no visibility benefit; it means that the documented mechanism in this model is primarily error reduction or disambiguation, while any independent visibility uplift has not been isolated by the cited evidence.

 These four grades are this model's own scale, and it is deliberately conservative.
 A factor rated C can still be practically relevant: the available evidence is correlational, triangulated or transferred from benchmark settings rather than causally isolated in open production systems.
 Grade C therefore limits the strength of the claim; it does not turn missing causal proof into evidence of no effect.
-Grades move as evidence accumulates, and this page carries a visible revision date for that reason.
+Grades move as evidence accumulates.

 ## 04 The Five Factors